-Why not add a dash of vintage inspired glamour to your sleepwear collection.
-Long silky vintage nightgowns, draping vintage robes, charming summer and winter pajamas and fun to wear again.
+Why not add a dash of vintage inspired glamour to your sleepwear collection?
+Long silky vintage nightgowns, draping vintage robes, charming summer and winter pajamas, and countless other options are fun to wear again.
 1950s babydoll nighties exude old Hollywood boudoir fashion.
-The age of elegance has not disappeared completely.
+Fortunately, the age of elegance has not disappeared completely.
 Many brands are remaking vintage nightgowns and lingerie that are comfortable for us to sleep in today.
 Modern brands are also channeling vintage style for a timeless, nostalgic look.
-We browsed online and found many vintage nightgowns, pajamas, robes, nighties and lingerie sets.
+We browsed online and found many vintage nightgowns, pajamas, robes, nighties, and lingerie sets.

-We also dug a little into vintage nightgown history to inspired you vintage sleepwear purchase.
-Scroll down to read the article.
+We also dug a little into vintage nightgown history to inspire your vintage sleepwear purchase.
+Scroll down or click to read the article.

 Shop Vintage Nightgowns, Pajamas